PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/tf-speed.rst

 Session Run with AVX, AVX2, SSE4.2 and GPU Support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here we have two choices:
+Now we are using both the benefits offered by CPU and GPU.

+Two choices:

 1. Running all samples from one video frame in one session (:ref:`figure5`)
 2. Running one sample in one session (:ref:`figure6`)